-We provide a range of opportunities for primary school children to learn about and be inspired by new music, through performances, workshops and creative projects.
-Our schools work focuses on empowering young people to compose and make music themselves.
+We provide a range of opportunities for primary school children in London and across the UK to learn about and be inspired by new music, through performances, workshops and creative projects.
+Our schools work focuses on empowering young people to explore their creativity via listening, composition and performance.

 Thursday 12 March 2020, Royal Festival Hall

-Explore some of the most iconic contemporary classical music and inspire your pupils to listen, perform and compose.
-Sound Out will show students the basics of how composers write music and where a musical idea starts.
-Our presenter will guide audience members through the building blocks of music in this participatory concert, via a varied programme of short contemporary pieces.
+Explore some of the most iconic new music and help your pupils to listen, perform and compose.
+This concert will show students the basics of how composers write music and where a musical idea starts.
+Our presenter, Patrick Bailey, will guide audience members through the building blocks of music in this participatory concert, via a varied programme of short contemporary pieces.

 About the project